byronBBL/byronBBL.github.io/_pages/about.md

 News
 ======
-- `202405`: Our work *LPNL: Scalable Link Prediction with Large Language Models* are accepted to ACL 2024 findings
+- `202405`: Our work *LPNL: Scalable Link Prediction with Large Language Models* is accepted to ACL 2024 findings

 Publication
 ======